Payroll-system label for a specific reduction so deductions, contributions, and similar items are processed consistently.

 A deduction code is a payroll-system label used to identify a specific type of payroll deduction inside the system.

-From a payroll perspective, the code helps payroll distinguish one reduction from another, such as voluntary deductions, involuntary deductions, or plan-linked deductions.
+The code helps payroll distinguish one reduction from another, such as voluntary deductions, involuntary deductions, or plan-linked deductions.
 The employee may only see a pay-stub label, but the deduction code is often what helps the payroll system handle the reduction consistently behind the scenes.

 Deduction code matters because it affects: